hbcbh1999/harshjv.github.io/_posts/2015-06-20-yes-source-executes-script-differently-i-mean-in-a-different-shell.md

 alias myproject='cd ~/Documents/Projects/2015/NewProject'
 {% endhighlight %}

 Now we have two choices to execute this script.
-But with *only* one option, the  desired alias for current shell can be created among these two options.
+But with *only* one option, the  desired alias for your ***current*** shell can be created among these two options.

 ## Option 1 `./make_alias`